isaackwy/desktop-config-files/Slackware15/slock/README.md

 Patches for slock 1.5.
-Note that my dwm patches invoke xsecurelock (rather than slock) as the screen locker.
+Note that my dwm patches currently invoke xsecurelock (rather than slock) as the screen locker.

 ## Apply patches in the following order:
 1. slock-background-dwmlogo